Thomas Freeman (debate coach)

 Thomas Freeman (June 27, 1919 – June 6, 2020) was an American lecturer in religion, a preacher, and a debate coach.
-His students included Martin Luther King Jr., U.S. Congresswoman Barbara Jordan, and Denzel Washington.
+His students included Martin Luther King Jr. at Morehouse College and U.S. Congresswoman Barbara Jordan at Texas Southern University.

 According to his New York Times obituary on June 17, 2020, Freeman was associated with the Texas Southern University debate team that "rose to national prominence".
-It was founded by Freeman in 1949.
-Freeman led the team for more than 60 years and he also served as a visiting professor at Morehouse College.
+Freeman founded the team in 1949 and led it for more than 60 years.
+He also served as a consultant for Denzel Washington on the film The Great Debaters, offering actors a training camp on how to debate.